xenova/chat-downloader/README.md

 ```

 If the file name ends in `.json`, the array will be written to the file in JSON format.
-Otherwise, the chat messages will be outputted to the file in the following format:\
+Similarly, if the file name ends in `.csv`, the data will be written in CSV format. <br> Otherwise, the chat messages will be outputted to the file in the following format:<br>
 `[<time>] <author>: <message>`

 ##### 2. Output file of chat messages, starting at a certain time (in seconds or hh:mm:ss) until the end